 In the northwest corner of the graveyard once stood a giant hollow beech tree thought to date from the 6th century.
 It was slowly dying of oxide poisoning, then one stormy night in the millennium year it was blown down.
 This was the famous ‘Pin’ or Wishing tree of Arboe.
 Even from a distance, you could have seen the bark of this tall tree stained with the rust of a thousand pieces of metal, pins, old copper coins, nails and any old bits of metal, all the simple personal offerings of wishful people hoping that it will bring them good luck.
 It seems now that good luck has its own price.
 This ancient custom of pressing coins and other objects into trees in the hope of obtaining good luck derives from the tree worship of pagans.
 My late father who was born in nearby Stewartstown told me that the oldest discernible coin in the tree dated back to 1899, but the greatest number was driven into the bark in the 1920’s an era of strife and killing in our province, not unlike our recent past ’troubles.’
 But the belief most people held, was that if you put something solid into the tree, then you would always come back to fetch it…. many an immigrant has put it to the test, for in County Tyrone, the past never completely dies, it lives in the minds of men and in the countryside they have created.

-There was a Holy well [which never dried up, I was told] inside the trunk of this tree and the rain water was used for a cure for warts that was ‘never known to have fail’
+There was a Holy well [which never dried up, I was told] inside the trunk of this tree and the rainwater was used for a cure for warts that was ‘never known to have failed’